1964–65 AEK Athens F.C. season: Overview

-Their beginning in the championship was not the best.
+Their beginning in the Championship was not the best.
 In the first three matches AEK had two draws and a victory away from home by the emphatic 1–7 against Apollon Athens, but since then, their performance was stabilized at a satisfactory level for the first round of the championship.
 On the 12th matchday, they faced Panathinaikos at home and after their 2-2 draw in a match that, due to the large crowd at the stadium and its pressure, the billboards caved in resulting in 27 injuries, they improved their performance.
 In the crucial postponed match at Karaiskakis Stadium against Olympiacos, who was the other contender for the championship before 45,000 spectators, AEK found themselves losing 1–0 but with a sustained counter-attack in the second half they won 1–2, taking the second place, leaving the red and whites one point behind.
 The crucial match that largely decided the champion took place on the 26th matchday with AEK facing Panathinaikos away from home.
-AEK started the match decisively losing several chances, however Panathinaikos took a 1–0 lead immediately after the first half hour, while in the second half, Panathinaikos were better and the footballers of AEK were fruistated by not being able to turn the situation around.
+AEK started the match decisively losing several chances, however Panathinaikos took a 1–0 lead immediately after the first half hour, while in the second half, Panathinaikos were better and the footballers of AEK were frustrated by not being able to turn the situation around.
 Thus, AEK was left behind in claiming the championship and in the last matchday, they faced Olympiakos and in front of 25,000 spectators even though they were ahead by 3–1, they eventually were equalized in the 90th minute, resulting in the match ending 3–3 with AEK finishing second in the league.

 In the Cup, AEK eliminated Athinaikos and PAOK winning both by 4–0 at home for the round of 32 and the round of 16, respectively.
 At the quarter-finals, they were left out of the continuation of the institution losing by 3–1 from Olympiacos away from home.